 This weekend I picked up some cuttings of a red flowering crape myrtle to propagate.
 I took 6 inch hardwood cuttings that were just beginning to leaf out.
 Since I didn’t have time to treat them right away I left them in a jar of water overnight to stay moist and treated them with rooting hormone the next day.
+For more information on Crape myrtle propagation read on below!

 Here’s the crape myrtle propagation method step by step.
 (Of course it can be used for many other plants as well.)